thelogicalgrammar/compositionalModes/README.md

 The meaning variant type also contains an `Empty` type that indicates an object that is meaningless.
 This simplifies the implementation of various things, such as the composition function and the presupposition failure mechanism.

-## Learning / evolution
+## Tradeoff

-The evolution happens for a part of the language that is learned in each generation.
-Which part of the language is learned depends on the Hypothesis class specified by the file in `./LoTs`.
+The exploration happens for the part of the language that is defined in the Hypothesis class, specified by the file in `./LoTs`.
 In order to change to a different Hypothesis, you can just change the hypothesis template parameter of the IL function in Main.
 The Hypothesis needs some stuff in addition to the usual Fleet stuff, see below.

 ## The tricky bits

-- Whether the composition function returns an Empty meaning must depend *only* on the *types* of the input meanings, but not on e.g., context or other semantic features.
-This is because, in order to make the search over meaningful sentences more efficient, the simulation constructs a CFG based on checking whether the composition function returns empty for various combinations of input types, and then produce sentences from the CFG.
+- Whether the composition function returns an Empty meaning (indicating that two meanings are not composable) must depend *only* on the *types* of the input meanings, but not on e.g., context or other semantic features.
+This is because, in order to make the search over meaningful sentences more efficient, the simulation constructs a CFG based on checking whether the composition function returns Empty for various combinations of input types, and then produce sentences from the CFG.
 - There is also a way of dealing with presupposition failure which doesn't interfere with the construction of the CFG.
 Essentially, a presupposition function exception is raised.
 This is captured e.g. when searching a sentence for production.
+Note that presuppositions are useful for computational reasons: if we get a presupposition failure in a context, we don't need to keep evaluating the meaning of the tree, and we can already exclude that context.
+Whereas of course if an embedded sentence (type `<s,t>`) is false in the context (e.g., as the antecedent of a conditional), the whole sentence may still be true.
 - The BTCs are unique pointers (for various reasons), and I did not yet implemented copy semantics.
 This means that they are messy to pass around directly.
 Easier to pass them around as SExpressions and interpret them as needed.
 This is not as efficient but saves a lot of headaches.
+There is a function `copyBTCVec` to make this a bit easier.

 ## Codebase roadmap